romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-You're evaluating the scope of GitHub Support to address various issues.
+Q: You're evaluating the scope of GitHub Support to address various issues.
 Which of the following issues can GitHub Support help resolve?
 <details><summary>Show the answer</summary><p>

 - **Assistance with GitHub account and billing queries**